SURGroup/UQpy/docs/source/scientific_machine_learning/neural_networks.rst

 Neural Networks
 ---------------

-This file is a placeholder for the Neural Network documentation
+This file is a placeholder for the Neural Network documentation.